 D- You Mean You Don’t Just Have Rich Parents?

-Actually, I grew up in a modest single parent household in a few different south Florida cities and have worked full-time for the most part since I was 14 years old.
+Le sigh.
+Like millions of other young Americans, I grew up single parent household in a few different south Florida cities and have worked full-time for the most part since I was 14 years old.

 I took out student loans to put myself through college (Go Noles!), while still working full-time, and interning and working with startups since 17 and doing all the things listed above that built the foundation for me to now do the consulting side of this.
 Not studying abroad because I was afraid of the financial burden is one of my biggest/only regrets.